quantlibnode/quantlibnode/README.md

 ## Example

-> This is from QuantLibXL - StandaloneExamples - Math - RankReduction.xlsx - FirstCorrMatrix - M3:12 - forumula: {=qlSymmetricSchurDecompositionEigenvalues(C2)}
+> This is from QuantLibXL - StandaloneExamples - Math - RankReduction.xlsx - FirstCorrMatrix

+> C2 - formulat: =qlSymmetricSchurDecomposition(,B3:K12)

+> M3:12 - forumula: {=qlSymmetricSchurDecompositionEigenvalues(C2)}

 > the input/output are the same